alisiikh/youtube-task/README.md

 ## Deploy application to the application server

-To build an executable for an application server, please use:
+To build an artifact for an application server, please use:
 ```
 mvnw clean package
 ```

-Built package would be under target directory named:
+Built package would be under "target" directory with the name:
 ```
 youtube-task.war
 ```

 At this point you just need to put it under deployment directory of your application server.
-For tomcat the hot deploy directory is
+For tomcat the hot deployment directory is
 ```
 $TOMCAT_HOME/webapps
 ```